A-Bison-22/BeginnerCPP/README.md

 It's 2:31 am 12/07/2025, which is exactly 1 hour since i joined git, because my friend Prisha adviced me to (shoutout Prisha)

-BeginnerCPP is a folder (repo or whatever) than contains my code of basic C++ programs I am re learning C++ at an advanced level.
+BeginnerCPP is a folder (repo or whatever) than contains my code of basic C++ programs.

+I am re learning C++ at an advanced level.
 I learnt it way back in 4th grade but i forgot most of it because i got interested in python which had a growing following back then